 Start where you are,

-We start with your goals in mind
+your goals in mind

 You need a plan to move your farm, ranch, or land management project towards your vision.
 We assess your current situation, and together, we will develop a plan to detail the course required to make your vision a reality.
 Developing plans with your goals in mind every step of the way saves you time, money, and energy to get the job done right.

 How we get you there

 Plan to spend four hours touring your farm with Greg.
 Inventory and analysis of vegetation, fence and water layout, analyzing productivity/fertility, pasture management, and seeding recommendations will be part of the process but it all starts with your goals.

 Visit Big Spring Farm

 Walk the pastures of Big Spring Farm with Greg, asking questions, discussing options, and understanding how planning with your goals in mind can open up hidden options and opportunities.

 It’s a taste of the Annual Pasture Walk, but you’ve got Greg all to yourself.